Who must pay membership dues?

 All SkillsUSA members, including professional members, must pay membership dues.

 What are the dues and deadline for my state?

 See the list of state deadlines, fees and contact information.
 Your state advisor can also provide information on all upcoming state leadership and skill events.

 What is the national membership deadline?

-Rosters must be postmarked by March 1 or each year for students to be eligible for national competition.
+Membership must be postmarked by March 3 of each year for students to be eligible for national competition.
 Competing at the state level is a prerequisite for national competition, so you must also meet your state deadline.

 Can I send in membership after the deadline?